ravirasadiya/docs/docs/security/introduction.md

     - Dismiss the admin key and make it transparent to the community
     - Upgrade the contract by a governance paras vote
 - Decentralized voting power, in customization, the Stack integrates technology that distributed stake smartly
-    - Integrating DVT(Distributed validator technology), such as SSV and Obol to provide ETH LST providers a distributed LST product.
+    - Integrating DVT(Distributed validator technology), such as SSV and Obol to provide PLS LST providers a distributed LST product.
     - Smart delegation algorithm is another method, mainly built for the layer1 except for Ethereum.
 There will be custom setting in the algorithm.
 - Governance right -  There is a built in module in the Stack, which enables the distribution of the voting power, there are custom setting in the distribution and varied in different layer1s.